 20 Best Plants for a Coastal Garden

 Which foliage and flowering coastal plants will survive and thrive, and how to design your beautiful beach garden.
+I have chosen 20 best plants for a coastal garden to help you select the right ones for your own space.

 Bringing your outdoor space to life in a coastal area is not difficult as long as you take strong winds, often poor, sandy, dry soil and salt air in to consideration.